Graaff-Reinet churches and historic buildings

 The Dutch Reformed ‘Nuwe Kerk’

-The Dutch Reformed ‘Nuwe Kerk’ or new church was established as an independent Dutch Reformed Church congregation in 1929.
+The Dutch Reformed ‘Nuwe Kerk’ or new church was established as an independent Dutch Reformed Church congregation in 1927.
 The split away from the established Dutch Reformed Congregation in the Mother Church largely centered on the controversial minister Reverend Naude who refused to preach in Dutch and rather ministered to the congregation in Afrikaans.
 The split pitted liberals against conservatives, wealthy landowners and farmers against poor plot dwellers and ‘back-streeters’ and those who embraced Afrikaans against those who regarded the new language as ungodly.
+The corner stone of the building was laid in 1929.
+The two congregations merged in 2018 again and the building is now occupied by the Freedom Church.

 The Roman Catholic Church